 The right faculty mentorship program prioritizes peer-to-peer connection and network expansion.

-Dosa et al. (2020) explain how the Center for Teaching and Learning at Budapest Business School provides a rich mentoring program that includes time for mentees to engage with one another and connect with staff outside of their immediate disciplines.
+Dosa et al. (2020) explains how the Center for Teaching and Learning at Budapest Business School provides a rich mentoring program that includes time for mentees to engage with one another and connect with staff outside of their immediate disciplines.

 4. Exposure to New Ideas